Special Collections Services

 Records are evidence of what an institution does.
 Records have the ability to capture the activities and transactions of an organization and are assets to those that use them.
 Effective records management ensures that information has value and importance is retrievable, authentic and accurate.
 Records come in many different forms: paper, electronic, website, and databases.
 If you are a member of the Smith community, faculty or staff, we encourage you to read about the Smith College records management policy.

 Smith College Special Collections is pleased to offer a research support program of fellowships and awards in support of the use of the collections.
 The bulk of our available funding subsidizes travel to use the collections and include long-term fellowships and short-term travel grants.
 There are also funding opportunities available to the Smith College community that encourage exploration of the collections and support of student internships and research.
-See Special Collections Grants for Researchers.
+See Special Collections Research Fellowships.